lowweihong/team14-CryptoMood/index.md

 #### Supervised Learning Models

-1. **Fine-tuned BERT Models:**
+1. **Fine-tuned BERT and RoBERTa Models:**
-   - **ElKulako/stocktwits-crypto:** Fine-tuned from a model already trained on financial text with existing bullish, bearish, and neutral labels.
+   - **ElKulako/stocktwits-crypto:** Fine-tuned from a RoBERTa model already trained on financial text with existing bullish, bearish, and neutral labels.
-   - **kk08/CryptoBERT:** Adapted from a model pre-trained on cryptocurrency text but with only bullish and bearish labels originally.
+   - **kk08/CryptoBERT:** Adapted from a BERT model pre-trained on cryptocurrency text but with only bullish and bearish labels originally.
 We discarded the pre-trained weights of the original 2-label classification head and initialized a new 3-label classification head.

 #### Performance Metrics